Fitus/Zaloha.sh/DOCUMENTATION.md

 column 13 alone.

-The combined primary key in file 505 is obvious e.g. in the case of other object on &lt;sourceDir&gt; and other object on &lt;backupDir&gt;: File 505 then contains an
+The combined primary key in file 505 is obvious e.g. in the case of other object in &lt;sourceDir&gt; and other object in &lt;backupDir&gt;: File 505 then contains an
 <b>OK</b> record for the former and a <b>KEEP</b> record for the latter, both with the same
 file's path (column 13).
 </pre>